 Set S.M.A.R.T.
 GOALS

 So think of a behavior you would like to be consistently doing.
-Do a brain dump – write as many as healthy behaviors that’s been on your mind lately. √Daily walks? √Attending a group strength class? √Eating a serving of vegetables with every meal? √Meditation? √Journaling?
+Do a brain dump – write as many healthy behaviors that’s been on your mind lately.
+Daily walks?
+Attending a group strength class?
+Eating a serving of vegetables with every meal?
+Meditation?
+Journaling?

 Then pick the top 3 you want to focus on in the next three months.
-I learned 3 months is a good amount of time that is short enough to feel the urgency yet long enough to establish new behaviors.
+I learned 3 months is a short period of time to feel the urgency to achieve these goals yet still long enough to establish new behaviors.

 Then make them realistic by taking SMALL steps.

-If you haven’t been taking daily walks, do you think this is something you can do immediately?
 Don’t set yourself up for failure with goals that are out of reach.
 Therefore, start SMALL!
-How can you go from zero walks to walking everyday for 30 minutes?
 What would be the next small step you can try this week?
 Again make this small step SMART.

 The final piece of sticking with your goals is treating them as EXPERIMENTS.